 - 2 TBSP softened butter

-and evenly sprinkle with the brown sugar, cinnamon, almond mixture.
+and evenly sprinkle with the brown sugar, cinnamon, and almond mixture.

 Roll dough into a log, seam side down.
-Slice into 12 even pieces, using a serrated knife or thread to do this.
-(I manage to do this evenly by using a piece of dental floss and cutting the log in half, and each half into 6 pieces.
+Slice into 12 even pieces using a serrated knife or thread.
+(I do this evenly by using a piece of dental floss, cutting the log in half, and each half into six pieces.
 It seems to work better than starting at one end of the log.

 This is where the magic happens!

-Allow to cool for 5 minutes and then carefully flip the entire pan over onto a platter or parchment covered cookie sheet.
-When cooled enough to handle, but still warm, drizzle cream cheese frosting over all.
-It’s heavenly if you flavor your frosting with caramel flavoring-but plain is still amazing.
+Allow to cool for 5 minutes, then carefully flip the entire pan onto a platter or parchment-covered cookie sheet.
+When cooled enough to handle but still warm, drizzle cream cheese frosting over all.
+It’s heavenly if you flavor your frosting with caramel flavoring, but plain is still fantastic.
 Here is my mixture:

 - 1/2 cup cream cheese frosting